 The 100% owned Hyland Gold Project is located in the Watson Lake Mining District in the southeast Yukon, approximately 74 kilometres northeast from the town of Watson Lake within the traditional territory of the First Nation of Na-Cho Nyak Dun.
 The Hyland Gold Project consists of 927 active Yukon registered quartz mineral claims totalling over 18,620 hectares in area that is road accessible from Watson Lake.
-The Hyland Main Zone hosts an Inferred Resource of 396,468 gold equivalent ounces, prepared in accordance with NI-43-101.
+The Hyland Main Zone hosts an Inferred Resource of 396,468 gold equivalent ounces at a grade of 0.99g/t, prepared in accordance with NI-43-101.

 Mineral exploration in the Hyland Gold project area began in the 1800s, with the discovery of the McMillan zinc-lead-silver deposit, 5 kilometres west of the property.
 Exploration in the area for potential gold mineralization began in 1981 by Archer Cathro on behalf of Kidd Creek Mines Ltd. with the discovery of 450 metre long anomalous gold-arsenic-bismuth soil geochemistry.
 The deposit was the subject of intermittent exploration from the 1980s to mid-2000s.
 In 2013, the prospecting led to the discovery of the Montrose Ridge Zone, the southern extension of the Cuz Zone.